canonical/jaas-documentation/reference/audit_logs.rst

 user executing the request, model name and command.

 Finally, access to audit logs is, by default, only afforded to JIMM superuers i.e. administrators of JIMM.
-Read access to audit logs can be granted to other users via jimmctl, see :doc:`how_to:add_controller`
+Read access to audit logs can be granted to other users via jimmctl, see :doc:`/explanation/jaas_tags`

 Filter Logs
 -----------
 Querying for audit logs is most readily done via the jimmctl CLI tool.
-Because JIMM works using websockets, it is not possible to use http clients to make request, however it is possible to craft queries using tools like wscat.
-Most example will be done via jimmctl with an additional example using a websocket CLI tool.

 Basics
 ~~~~~~